Floods hit northern Turkey; several people hurt, missing

 ANKARA, Turkey (AP) — Heavy rains triggered severe floods and mudslides in northern Turkey on Wednesday, leaving one woman missing, others injured and cars swept away by torrents, officials said.
-One dam reportedly burst and helicopters scrambled to rescue people stranded on rooftops.
+Helicopters scrambled to rescue people stranded on rooftops.

 The floods hit the Black Sea coastal provinces of Bartin, Kastamonu and Sinop early Wednesday.
 They came as firefighters in southwest Turkey worked to extinguish a wildfire in Mugla province, an area popular with tourists that runs along the Aegean Sea.
 At least eight people and countless animals have died and thousands of people had to flee during more than 200 wildfires in Turkey since July 28.

 The worst-hit flood area appeared to be in Kastamonu, where the town of Bozkurt was inundated and dozens of cars were swept away by raging waters.
-Unconfirmed reports said the flooding may have been caused by a burst dam nearby.
+The Kastamanu governor’s office denied reports the flooding was caused by a burst dam nearby.

 “Within 10 minutes, everywhere was flooded,” restaurant owner Nuri Ersoz told Halk TV television by telephone.
 He said he feared for his cousin’s life since he believed she may have been trapped in her home.

-There were no immediate reports of any casualties.
+There were no immediate reports of any casualties in Kastamonu.

+Interior Minister Suleyman Soylu who was traveling to Kastamonu said waters have surged “three or four meters (yards) high” in some of the flood-hit areas and that many people were waiting to be rescued from rooftops.

+“Evacuations and search-and-rescue efforts are continuing,” he said.
+“The gendarmerie, the (army) are trying to deploy all of their helicopters to the region.”

 In Bartin, the flash floods demolished several houses and at least two bridges and caused the partial collapse of a road leading to the neighboring province of Karabuk, the private Turkish news agency DHA reported.
 At least 13 people were injured when part of a bridge caved in, the country’s disaster and emergency management agency said.